fluffybunnies/glados/README.md

 ## To Do
 - Forever updates
-	- Save data locally in case of reboot to avoid missing a change event
+	- Delete save data appropriately